srobo/docs/programming/arduino/custom_firmware.md

 If you want the API to not try connecting to a device we need to *ignore* the Arduino.

 To configure a `Robot` object to ignore a Arduino with custom firmware, you will need to provide it with the Arduino's serial number.
-The Arduino serial number is a character string of numbers and letters, and is output in the robot log when you run a program on your robot with your
+The Arduino serial number is a string of numbers and letters, and is output in the robot log when you run a program on your robot with your Arduino connected.
-Arduino connected.

-You'll need the ID later, so it's best to save it into a variable:
+You'll need the serial number later, so it's best to save it into a variable:

 ~~~~~ python
 from sr.robot3 import *